oracle-devrel/oci-devops-examples/oci-pipeline-examples/oci-devops-graal-micronaut-deploy-to-instances/README.md

 ## Objectives

 - Create an OCI Build / Deploy pipeline.
-- Build and deploy a Graal VM Enterprise - Micronaut application on an OCI VM.
+- Build and deploy an Oracle GraalVM - Micronaut application on an OCI VM.

 ## Procedure to use this illustration.